Thank you for reading our post, please rate this article at the end.

 Remarkably, the fastest hike through the JMT took only two days, 19 hours, and 26 minutes.
 This number is completely unrealistic for people who aren’t there specifically to set records, but it’s amazing that such a long and diverse trip could be completed in such a short timeframe.

 With that said, you may actually access the JMT from any of the campgrounds or national parks that are adjacent to the trail.
-For example, you may start your journey from the Onion Valley just 36 miles to the north of the mount.
+For example, you may start your journey from the Onion Valley, just 36 miles to the north of the mountain.
 A hike from the Onion Valley is still a challenge, but it’s much less time-consuming and difficult than the full JMT.

 If you have a little more time, you may take the High Sierra Trail.
 49 miles from the starting point, you may enter the JTM from this trail.
-And then, the summit of Mount Whitney will be in just 13 more miles.
+And then, the summit of Mount Whitney is just 13 more miles away.

 Tips on Making Your Ascent More Pleasant and Safe

-It doesn’t really matter how long a trail takes to complete – completing it comfortably and safely is much more important.
+It doesn’t really matter how long it takes to complete a trail – completing it comfortably and safely is much more important.
 With that said, let us give you a few tips to consider when planning your next trip to Mount Whitney’s summit.

 Start early

-Aside from that, if you are planning to take the Mount Whitney Trail, then you need to start very early so that you can get back down before 8 PM.
-As mentioned above, this trail takes generally 12-14 hours to cover.
+Aside from that, if you plan to take the Mount Whitney Trail, you need to start very early so you can get back down before 8 PM.
+As mentioned above, this trail generally takes 12-14 hours to cover.

 Start lower

-This tip applies more to the JMT trail.
+This tip applies more to the JMT than to other trails.
 If you have a choice of entry points, then we suggest that you start lower.

-While starting lower and farther from the summit of Mount Whitney will make the journey longer, it will also allow you to acclimatize to the changes in altitude.
-By starting lower, you will begin your journey in more familiar conditions, and you will get used to the changes in altitude as you make your way towards the peak.
+While starting lower and farther from the summit of Mount Whitney will make the journey longer, it will also allow you to acclimatize to the altitude changes.
+Starting lower lets you begin your journey in more familiar conditions and get used to the changes in altitude as you make your way towards the peak.

 Leave the trail early if necessary